 - Piece of light grit sandpaper, steel wool or emery cloth

 - Disable the furnace’s power by using its wall switch or breaker.
 If your gas valve is not electric, you will need to shut off the gas as well.

 - Lift off the furnace’s front panel and trace the wire to the flame sensor.

 - Unscrew the rod and use your sandpaper, steel wool or emery cloth to carefully rub the metal rod.

 - Wipe off the rod with a paper towel.

-- Restore power to the furnace.
-It might go through a set of checks before resuming usual operation.
-If your heater doesn’t start, the sensor may have to be replaced or something else might be causing a problem.
-If this takes place, contact us at 208-621-0129 for heating and cooling repair help.
+- Turn the furnace’s power back on.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 208-621-0129 for heating and cooling repair assistance.

-If you have gone through the instructions twice and the pilot light still won’t burn or stay ignited, contact us at 208-621-0129 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 208-621-0129 for furnace service.